Step 4: The hearing Disciplinary procedure

 • show evidence

-• call relevant witnesses (with good notice)
+• call relevant witnesses – giving them good notice

 • respond to any information given by witnesses